hobbyquaker/dna-monitor/README.md

 ### Usage

-Connect your DNA Device to your Mac, wait a moment, start the Application.
+Connect your DNA Device to your Mac, start the Application, vape on.

 ### Todo

 * [x] Support Degree Farenheit
-* [ ] Catch errors (no serialport available, ...)
+* [x] Catch errors if no serialport available
 * [ ] Show more values: Battery Voltage
 * [ ] Show more values: Coil Voltage
 * [ ] Show more values: Current